Information and advice for Dealers, Customers and SMEs in the Republic of Ireland

 - Report and be informed of suspected impersonation

-Close Brothers Limited (being a UK registered private limited company and its Irish registered branch of the same name having registration number 907899), trading as (and having as registered business names) Close Brothers Premium Finance Ireland, Close Brothers Asset Finance, Close Brothers Commercial Finance, Close Brothers Motor Finance and Braemar Finance, is authorised by the Prudential Regulation Authority in the United Kingdom and is regulated by the Financial Conduct Authority and the Prudential Regulation Authority in the United Kingdom and is regulated by the Central Bank of Ireland for conduct of business rules.
+Close Brothers Limited (being a UK registered private limited company and its Irish registered branch of the same name having registration number 907899), trading as (and having as registered business names) Close Brothers Premium Finance Ireland, Close Brothers Asset Finance, Close Brothers Commercial Finance, Close Brothers Motor Finance and Braemar Finance, is authorised by the Prudential Regulation Authority in the United Kingdom and is regulated by the Financial Conduct Authority and the Prudential Regulation Authority in the United Kingdom.
 UK registered address: 10 Crown Place, London, EC2A4FT, registered at Companies House, Number 00195626.